Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

-In order to connect the four-particle correlation observables to the previously measured flow vector fluctuations, the limits from Eqs. (\ref{eq:AngleLimit}) and (\ref{eq:Rmag}) are compared to the flow vector fluctuations probed by Eq. (\ref{eq:vnratio}).
-Thus the lower moments of the flow angle fluctuations and flow magnitude fluctuations, which cannot be directly accessed in experiments, can be explored.
-The lower limit on the first-order flow angle fluctuations, the upper limit on the first-order flow magnitude fluctuations, and the total flow vector fluctuations are shown as a function of centrality in the $3 < \pta < 4$ GeV\textit{/c} range in Fig.~\ref{fig:Centdep}.
-In central collisions, the upper limit on the flow magnitude fluctuations is higher than the lower limit of the flow angle fluctuations up to 10\% centrality.
-For the 10--30\% centrality interval, the limits are similar, and above 30\% centrality, the flow magnitude upper limits are much smaller, and the flow angle fluctuations dominate the overall flow vector fluctuations completely.
+Equations (\ref{eq:AngleLimit}) and (\ref{eq:Rmag}) allow for the determination of the lower and upper limit for the contribution of the FAF and FMF, respectively, to the flow vector fluctuations defined in Eq. (\ref{eq:vnratio}).
+Thus the lower moments of the FAF and FMF, which cannot be directly accessed in experiments, can be explored.
+The lower limit on the first-order FAF, the upper limit on the first-order FMF, and the total flow vector fluctuations are shown as a function of centrality for the $3 < \pt < 4$ GeV\textit{/c} range in Fig.~\ref{fig:Centdep}.
+In central collisions, the upper limit on the FMF is higher than the lower limit of the FAF up to 10\% centrality.
+For the 10--30\% centrality interval, the limits are similar, and above 30\% centrality, the flow magnitude upper limits are much smaller, and the FAF dominate the overall flow vector fluctuations completely.
 This is consistent with the measurements shown in Figs.~\ref{fig:Fpsi} and~\ref{fig:Fvn}, where \Fvn{2} approaches unity faster with increasing centrality than \Fpsi{2} and even goes above unity in semicentral collisions.
-While \pt-dependent flow angle and flow magnitude fluctuations are both present in central \PbPb collisions, the effects of flow angle fluctuations are consistently present across the shown centralities compared to the much smaller flow magnitude fluctuations in non-central collisions.
-The AMPT transport model calculations overestimate the flow vector fluctuations $v_2\{2\}/v_2[2]$ as well as the limits of the first-order flow angle and flow magnitude fluctuations in the central collisions.
-At higher centralities, AMPT describes the lower and upper limits well, whereas the flow vector fluctuations are still overestimated by the model as in central collisions.
+While \pt-dependent FAF and FMF are both present in central \PbPb collisions, the effects of FAF are present in all centralities considered in this work compared to the much smaller FMF in non-central collisions.
+The AMPT transport model calculations overestimate the flow vector fluctuations $v_2\{2\}/v_2[2]$ as well as the limits of the first-order FAF and FMF in the central collisions.
+At higher centralities, AMPT describes the lower and upper limits well, whereas the flow vector fluctuations are still overestimated by the model, as in central collisions.
+Hydrodynamic calculations for the limits are not available.